Public private partnership models for national identity programs

 Identity Management projects require a high level of investment to build a secured process that extends from enrollment to the delivery of documents and access to government services.

-Moreover, they are difficult to launch because such investments are risky and impact directly on the government's budget and level of debt.
+Moreover, they are difficult to launch because such investments are risky and impact the government's budget and debt level.

 With a PPP model, these constraints are alleviated:

-- No upfront investment is demanded of government.
+No upfront investment is demanded of government.
 Instead, this is shouldered by private investors, stakeholders of the private company, or lenders.
-Costs are spread over the lifetime of the contract, enabling government to plan the modernisation of its identity management programs more quickly.
+Costs are spread over the contract's lifetime, enabling government to plan the modernisation of its identity management programs more quickly.

-- Operational risks also fall on the private company's shoulders.
+Operational risks also fall on the private company's shoulders.
 Indeed, this is the first commitment made within a PPP.
-The service level is agreed between the partners and must be adhered to throughout the lifetime of the contract.
+The service level is agreed upon between the partners and must be adhered to throughout the contract's lifetime.

 Broader economic development